-When I am far away from the sea, I never bother with the "fresh" fish displayed in the supermarket.
+When we're far away from the sea, we never bother with the "fresh" fish displayed in the supermarket.

-When you are over at the freezer section, look at the labels.
+When you are over in the freezer section, look at the labels.

 The first thing you should look for is an indication that this seafood was caught in America, Canada, Iceland or New Zealand.
 These countries have the best fishing management practices in the world, and in the case of American seafood, you are helping create jobs here.
 Many other countries are over-fishing their part of the oceans.

-And a special note on farmed shrimp from Southeast Asia: These shrimp are loaded with chemicals and pesticides, and are so horrid for the environment -- and the local people -- that I recommend you avoid them altogether.
+And a special note on farmed shrimp from Southeast Asia: These shrimp are loaded with chemicals and pesticides, and are so horrid for the environment—and the local people—that we recommend you avoid them altogether.